Fuwn/gigi/README.md

 of `./gigi/default`.
 The default file is also the fallback file in case the requested file does not exist.

-To emulate dynamic mode, minus the arguments you can setup a service of some kind to periodically update the contents of one of the static files.
+To emulate dynamic mode, minus the support for arguments, you can setup a service of some kind to periodically update the contents of one of the static files.

 ## Licence